 analyzedbto update table statistics.
 Using

-analyzedbensures that tables that were previously analzyed are not re-analyzed if no modifications were made to the leaf partition.
+analyzedbensures that tables that were previously analyzed are not re-analyzed if no modifications were made to the leaf partition.

 Although creating and maintaining root partition statistics is crucial for GPORCA query performance with partitioned tables, maintaining leaf partition statistics is also important.
-If GPORCA cannot generate a plan for a query against a partitioned table, then the legacy planner is used and leaf partition statistics are needed to produce the optimal plan for that query.
+If GPORCA cannot generate a plan for a query against a partitioned table, then the Postgres Planner is used and leaf partition statistics are needed to produce the optimal plan for that query.

 GPORCA itself also uses leaf partition statistics for any queries that access leaf partitions directly, instead of using the root partition with predicates to eliminate partitions.
 For example, if you know which partitions hold necessary tuples for a query, you can directly query the leaf partition table itself; in this case GPORCA uses the leaf partition statistics.

-If you do not intend to execute queries on partitioned tables with GPORCA (setting the server configuration parameter optimizer to
+If you do not intend to run queries on partitioned tables with GPORCA (setting the server configuration parameter optimizer to

 off), then you can deactivate the automatic collection of statistics on the root partition of the partitioned table.
 The server configuration parameter optimizer_analyze_root_partition controls whether the